jundalisay/spblist/content/en/social/economics/last-capitalist.md

 Capitalists then and now use these papers to control the work of people to execute their grand plans.

-In the 17th century, those grand plans were the monopoly of the commodities trade and grabbing land from natives, called colonialism.
+In the 17th century, those grand plans were the monopoly of the commodities trade and grabbing land from natives, called **colonialism**.

 In the 21st century, it manifests as:
 - the ownership of too-big-to-fail global companies which monopolize the buying and selling of goods and services